Canning meals in a jar is a great way to have delicious homemade prepared food ready to heat and eat, all right from your pantry shelf.

 All of those ingredients can be added at serving time.
 For example, we pressure can beef stew without thickeners and then quickly thicken the broth as we’re warming it on the stove.

-The only thickener that’s safe for canning is cook-type clear jel, which is usually used when you’re canning premade pie fillings.
+The only thickener safe for canning is cook-type clear jel, which is usually used when canning premade pie fillings.
 Some people do use it to thicken sauces in savory meals, but I don’t.
-I think it leads to a goopy, pie-filling-like texture that I just don’t want in my main courses.
+It leads to a goopy, pie-filling-like texture that I don’t want in my main courses.

 Pasta for chicken noodle soup is another example.
 Just can the chicken, broth, and veggies, then cook the pasta and add it in as the soup warms on the stove.